grant273/phone-nab/README.md

 ***
 ####Prerequisites
-Your Linux machine needs to have support for gvfs commands, which can be installed with pakage gvfs-common and/or gvfs-bin
+Your Linux machine needs to have support for gvfs commands, which can be installed with pakage gvfs-common and/or gvfs-bin.
+On my Raspberry Pi (Raspbian), I found I needed to install gvfs-bin but gvfs-common was already installed.
+Linux Mint (Ubuntu based) worked without any installation.
 ***
 ####Note
 This project is strictly for educational purposes.
 It is illegal to use it otherwise.